-COVID-19 vaccine hope lifts American small cap stocks near record
+COVID-19 vaccine hope lifts American small cap stocks to record

 |ISHARES TRUST RUSSELL 2000 ETF

-The Russell 2000, whose companies do most of their business in the U.S., is hovering just 0.2% shy of record levels not seen since August of 2018.
-The gains, partly coming as money rotates out of tech, amount to nearly 13% this month alone.
+The Russell 2000, whose companies do most of their business in the U.S., hit a record Friday hitting levels not seen since August of 2018.
+The gains, partly coming as money rotates out of tech, amount to over 13% this month alone.

 For the year, small caps -- companies with $300 million to $2 billion in market capitalization -- have gained 4% lagging their larger S&P 500 cousins which have rallied 10.6%.